-Mr. Davis is a party eligible to receive an award of fees and expenses because his net worth does not exceed \$2 million.
+Mr. Cooley is a party eligible to receive an award of fees and expenses because his net worth does not exceed \$2 million.
 See 28 U.S.C. § 2412(d)(2)(B).
-Mr. Davis submitted a Declaration of Financial Hardship, which was accepted for filing by the Court on October 18, 2019.
-See Owens v.
-Brown, 10 Vet.
-App.
-65, 67 (1997).
-Mr. Davis thus is a party eligible to receive an award of reasonable fees and expenses.
+The declaration set forth in paragraph 4A in the Attorney-Client Fee Contract filed with the Court and served upon the Secretary on October 19, 2020, establishes this fact.